 Individual therapy: Individual therapy provides a safe place for patients to process through the triumphs and trials that the healing and recovery process can entail.
 All patients are provided with individual therapy at least twice per week with a primary counselor.
 In addition, patients also have the option of meeting with a psychiatrist, primary nurse, psychologist, or clergy member as needed.

 Group therapy: Group therapy is a central component of our treatment.
-Groups are led by licensed or certified counselors and are held three times per day for adults and three to five groups per day for adolescents.
+Groups are led by licensed or certified counselors and are held three times per day for adults.

 Group topics for adults may include the following:

 - Topics Group

 - Spirituality Groups

 - Gambling Group

 Experiential therapy: In addition to traditional groups, patients at Keystone have a number of daily experiential therapy opportunities to choose from, including: